Your cart is currently empty!

 3. Complete All the ACLS Megacodes

-ACLS Megacodes take the course material out of the realm of hypotheticals and into real-use cases you could encounter so you remember the materials better.
+ACLS Megacodes take the course material out of the realm of hypotheticals and into real-world use cases you could encounter, helping you remember the materials better.

 This is especially important for those who know they learn best by “doing”.
 Some people who take online medical courses feel they’re missing out on the “hands-on” experience in classroom training.
 Megacodes simulate that within a 100% online learning experience.